Behaviour and Ecology

 Yes, I’m a tree-hugger, though strictly for measurement purposes only.
 This is a Larix cajanderi close to the Bystrya river in Central Kamchatka.

-Syarifah Kamariah's (PhD) project is titled Spatial Patterning and Structural Stability of Tropical Rain Forest.
+Syarifah Kamariah's (PhD) project was titled Spatial Patterning and Structural Stability of Tropical Rain Forest.

 Saifon Sittimongkol (PhD).